airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 > After adding all the sensors, you can open configuration file again to set and set `permit_join: false`, if you don’t want to add any more devices.

-If needed, make a service.
+To make the Zigbee2MQTT run after reboot, make a service.
 Create the file:

 ```bash
 sudo nano /etc/systemd/system/zigbee2mqtt.service